hashgraph/hedera-forking/INTERNALS.md

   Even if the call from HIP-719 is custom encoded, this method call should support standard ABI encoding as well as defined in
   [`hedera-services`](https://github.com/hashgraph/hedera-services/blob/b40f81234acceeac302ea2de14135f4c4185c37d/hedera-node/hedera-smart-contract-service-impl/src/main/java/com/hedera/node/app/service/contract/impl/exec/systemcontracts/common/AbstractCallAttempt.java#L91-L104).

-## Storage Layout
+### Storage Layout

 The Solidity compiler `solc` provides an option to generate detailed storage layout information as part of the build output.
 This feature can be enabled by selecting the `storageLayout` option, which provides insights into how variables are stored in contract storage.

+We use the Storage Layout of the `HtsSystemContract` to automatically create a slot map from slot numbers to fields.
+This slot map allows us to retrieve the appropriate field value for a given slot number.

-### Enabling Storage Layout
+#### Enabling Storage Layout

-In a Foundry project, add the following line to your `foundry.toml` file
+In a Foundry project, add the following line to your `foundry.toml`

 ```toml
 extra_output = ["storageLayout"]